wi-pi/face-off/README.md

 ```
 ./scripts/attack.sh
 ```
 Generates perturbations on a single image-class pair.
-Code masks faces and outputs results in `data/new_adv_imgs`.
+Code generates perturbations on faces, and outputs results in `data/new_adv_imgs`.
+Successful generation will be printed through each iteration.
 ```
 ./scripts/mask_my_face.sh
 ```
 Generates perturbations on the set of faces in `data/test_imgs/myface/`.
-Code masks faces and outputs results in `data/new_adv_imgs`.
+Code generates perturbations on faces, and outputs results in `data/new_adv_imgs`.
+Successful generation will be printed through each iteration.
 NOTE: If you want to use hinge loss, you must align (detect, crop, and resize) a bucket of your own faces to sizes 160x160 or 96x96.
 You can use MTCNN to do so.
 We will integrate support for this shortly.
 ```
 ./scripts/api_eval.sh